MehrdadKiani/ModejsAPI/README.md

 # Nodejs API Example
 A basic nodejs API endpoint with mongoDB
+Rename `_config.env` file to `config.env` file and set parameters by your own.

 # Contents